ZenUml/core/docs/responsive-participant-margin.md

 It looks promising now.
 The current challenge is to render lifelines according to the positions of participants.
 A particularly interesting part is participant group.
 We may need to render it on a different layer.

+Strategy B relies on the browser's behavior on 'width: auto'.
+So we need to know when we should set it as auto.
+Pre-assign positions is in conflict of this approach, unless we could tell whether it is pre-assigned or not.

+What if we always set interaction width to auto first and then update according to calculated positions?